topo-gps/ios-manual/en/compass_direction.rst

 Compass direction
 =================
-A compass direction is a path of a certain length from a certain point in a certain direction.
+A compass direction is a line of a certain length from a certain point in a certain direction.

 Creating a compass direction
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~